-When we receive your enquiry about student placement, Sheena will contact you to ask for some information about your child.
+When we receive your enquiry about student placement, Cory will contact you to ask for some information about your child.
 You will need to provide the basic details – name, date of birth, and gender – and we will also need to establish the year group you are applying for.

 We will require school reports, and a school reference, along with a personal statement written by the student.
 This personal statement plays an important role in placement, as schools like to see the student’s level of written English, and to find out a bit more about the child.

-Sheena will then search for some schools that meets your criteria, and will send a school profile of her suggestions to you to read through and digest.
-If you have any questions about the school at this point, Sheena will be able to help you by phone or email.
+Cory will then search for some schools that meets your criteria, and will send a school profile of her suggestions to you to read through and digest.
+If you have any questions about the school at this point, Cory will be able to help you by phone or email.
 When you are happy with the school choice, we do ask that you return to Bright World to apply for a place at the school, so that we can continue to help you with our valuable knowledge and experience.

 You will then receive a registration form to complete and arrange for payment of a registration fee, the amount of which varies from school to school but 100 pounds sterling is an average (non refundable).
 At this stage, the majority of schools will require an entry test to be completed, which needs to take place under strict exam conditions.
 This can be done at British Council Offices if overseas, or at the student’s current school.
 Sometimes the student will be invited to visit the school to be interviewed.